 World Penguin Day is upon us.
-Pioneered at McMurdo Station — an American Research center on Ross Island in Antarctica — to raise awareness and inform the public more about the plights of flightless birds, it has been embraced by environmentalists all over the globe.
-It was noticed by scientists that April 25 was the specific day which the Adelie penguins began to make their trip north for food during the wintertime, so that was the day that got the devotion.
+Pioneered at McMurdo Station -- an American Research center on Ross Island in Antarctica -- to raise awareness and inform the public more about the plights of flightless birds, it has been embraced by environmentalists all over the globe.
+Scientists noticed that April 25 was the specific day on which the Adelie penguins began to make their trip north for food during the wintertime, so that was the day that got the devotion.

 While popular belief is that all penguin species live in Antarctica, in fact, only five have ever visited, and only two (the Adelie and emperor) call it home 24/7.
 The Humboldt of Chile and Peru live on the shores of the Atacama Desert, the driest desert in the world where temperatures can reach around 70°F (21°C).
 The yellow-eyed penguins of Enderby Island off New Zealand burrow under the trees of the dwarf rata forests.